sqlpad/sqlpad/docs/authentication.md

 In this setup a proxy handles authentication, passing headers to SQLPad that map to SQLPad user fields.
 Headers are mapped to user fields, using a space-delimited string using a `<fieldName>:<HEADER-NAME>` syntax.

-At a minimum, a user's `email` must be provided in the header mapping (assuming a default role is provided by `authProxyDefaultRole`).
+At a minimum, a user's `email` must be provided in the header mapping (assuming a default role is provided by `SQLPAD_AUTH_PROXY_DEFAULT_ROLE`).
 Role may otherwise be provided via a header mapping.

-SQLPad users do not need to be added ahead of time, and may be created on the fly using `authProxyAutoSignUp`.
+SQLPad users do not need to be added ahead of time, and may be created on the fly using `SQLPAD_AUTH_PROXY_AUTO_SIGN_UP`.
 Whenever a new user is detected (unable to match to existing user on either id or email), a user record will be added to SQLPad's user table and a user signed in.
 By default users are not auto-created and must otherwise be added ahead of time.

 In addition to specifying core SQLPad user fields, custom user data fields may be populated using the field mapping `data.<customFieldName>`.
 This allows storing custom values to a specific user that may be referenced dynamically in connection configuration using mustache template syntax `{{user.data.<customFieldName>}}`.
 For example, you may map a user's a database username to `data.dbuser:X-WEBAUTH-DBUSER`, then later reference that value dynamically in a connection configuration by setting username to `{{user.data.dbuser}}`.